Flavour composition and entropy increase of cosmological neutrinos after decoherence: Introduction

 Often a prescription based on wave packets is adopted to account for the process of decoherence \cite{Giunti:2003ax,Akhmedov:2009rb}, e.g.\ for supernova neutrinos \cite{PhysRevD.74.105010,roberto,Kersten:2015kio,Akhmedov:2017mcc} or cosmological neutrinos \cite{Pfenniger:2006rd}.
 In the latter work it is argued that cosmological neutrinos should not be treated as a classical, collisionless fluid.
 The author of \cite{Bernardini:2012uc} addresses the increase of neutrino entropy due to decoherence of mixed massive neutrinos, but without solving the Lindblad equation or using wave packets.
-As we show below, our findings go well beyond the studies presented in \cite{Pfenniger:2006rd} and \cite{Bernardini:2012uc} .
+As we show below, our findings go well beyond the studies presented in \cite{Pfenniger:2006rd} and \cite{Bernardini:2012uc}.

-Lindblad operators have been used more recently to account for various decoherence processes \cite{Adler:2000vfa,Ohlsson:2000mj,2012EJPh33805P,Weinberg:2016uml,Distler:2017kah}, as well as in the context of neutrino oscillations in laboratory experiments, and both for two \cite{Ohlsson:2000mj} and for three neutrino flavours \cite{Barenboim:2006xt}.
+Lindblad operators have been used more recently to account for various decoherence processes \cite{Adler:2000vfa,Ohlsson:2000mj,2012EJPh33805P,Weinberg:2016uml,Distler:2017kah}, as well as in the context of neutrino oscillations in laboratory experiments, and both for two \cite{Ohlsson:2000mj,Oliveira:2014jsa} and for three neutrino flavours \cite{Barenboim:2006xt,Gomes:2016ixi,Coelho:2017zes}.
 However, the use of Lindblad operators for cosmological neutrinos in this work is novel, as well as the exact solution for three neutrino flavours that is valid throughout the relativistic and non-relativistic regimes.

-Using Lindblad operators, one can mimic the effect of time or momentum averaging and predict the net change in entropy in a rigorous way.
-This is an alternative approach to the numerical evolution of wave packets.
+Using Lindblad operators, one can mimic the damping of mixed states caused by a hypothetical decoherence phenomenon and predict the net change in entropy in a mathematical rigorous way.
 We also argue that cosmological neutrinos could be used to improve our understanding of decoherence in analogue to the recently proposed studies of decoherence in atomic clocks \cite{Weinberg:2016uml}.

 This work is structured as follows.
 In the next two sections we present exact solutions for two- and three-flavour neutrino oscillations in cosmology, including decoherence.
-We show that suitable Lindblad operators give rise to decoherence and that either time or momentum averaging would lead to the same result.
-In section 4 we study the increase of family entropy associated with decoherence or averaging.
+We show that suitable Lindblad operators give rise to decoherence and that time averaging would lead to the same result for the asymptotic density matrix, we discuss the validity and generality of this result.
+In section 4 we study the increase of family entropy associated with decoherence.
 We conclude with a discussion of our findings.